SCIENCE CLASSES

 1-dimensional and 2-dimensional kinematics and kinetics,

-To enhance learning, experiments with written lab reports are also included in the course.
+To enhance learning, hands-on experiments are also included in the course.

 About the Teacher: